Euro-dollar volatility surges to one-year high amid big FX moves

 Elsewhere, the Norwegian crown plummeted to a new 20-year low of 9.4820 NOK= and the Canadian dollar fell to a nine-month low of 1.3456 versus the U.S. dollar.

-(Reporting by Olga Cotaga Additional reporting by Sujata Rao Editing by Alison Williams and Giles Elgood)
+(Reporting by Olga Cotaga Additional reporting by Sujata Rao Editing by Giles Elgood and Hugh Lawson)

 ((olga.cotaga@thomsonreuters.com;))